Update you browser

 To apply for a skilled worker route, you need to show you have the following:

-Switching from a Student visa to Skilled Worker (new entrants)
+Switching from a Student visa to a Skilled Worker visa

 You can switch from a Student visa to a Skilled Worker Route from within the UK if: